mongodb/docs/source/reference/glossary.rst

       safely run multiple times without affecting the outcome.
 In the context of MongoDB, :term:`oplog` entries are idempotent and do not have any effect if applied more than once.

+   syslog
+      A standard system logging process that provides a uniform way for serves and process to submit logging information.